KonduitAI/mailboxdetection-workflow/README.md

 ### Step 1:
 Run Main.xaml first.
 This will download a server distribution from the releases of this repository containing everything needed to run the model.
+Note that the downloading of the server distribution takes about 30 minutes, depending on the network connection speed.

 After this, ensure the server output has "INFO: Deployed verticle {}" in the text.